Have you been charged with a Drug Offence?

 Need a Drug Possession Lawyer?

 If you have been charged with a drug offence, we are here to help you.
-We have offices in Melbourne, Broadmeadows, Ballarat, Werribee, Geelong, Dandenong, Frankston, Moorabbin and Ringwood and our experienced drug possession lawyers regularly appear in these locations representing clients charged with drug offences.
+We have criminal law offices located in the Melbourne CBD, Broadmeadows, Ballarat, Werribee, Geelong, Dandenong, Frankston, Moorabbin and Ringwood and our experienced drug possession lawyers regularly appear in these locations representing clients charged with drug offences.
 No matter how serious the charges you face, an experienced drug charges lawyer with a detailed understanding of the legislation and common law is essential to achieve the best outcome in your case.

 Seeking advice early from a specialist criminal defence lawyer could be the difference between being found guilty or not guilty to drug charges.
 Whatever the charge, a finding of guilt has potentially severe implications, including obtaining a criminal record and imprisonment.
 You must speak to an experienced drug offence lawyer before making any formal record of interview.